dwiandhikaap/rawdog-md/README.md

 - You need advanced UI.

 ## 🔑 Core Concepts
 - **Minimal Config**: rawdog-md is designed to be used with minimal configuration.
-Choose a template and immediately start writing your blog posts in markdown.
+Choose a starter template and immediately start writing your blog posts in markdown.
 - **Opiniated**: This tool is not meant to be a general purpose static site generator.
 It is meant to be used for a very specific use case, which is a static blog with a few simple templated pages.
 If you want something more general purpose and more advanced, check out Hugo, Frontmatter, or Jekyll.
 - **Bring your own styling**: rawdog-md provides the minimal styling.
-However, it is very easy to adjust as it is just a CSS file.
+However, it is very easy to adjust as it is just a plain CSS and HTML file.
 - **Cross platform**: You can use it on Windows, Linux and Mac.
-(Needs testing on Mac and Linux)
+(Need testing on Mac and Linux)
-- **Text editor agnostic**: You can use any text editor you want, as long as it can save files to disk.

 ## 💻 Installation